Do you have a great CAUS story idea to share?

 Revolutionary research?
 Amazing alumnus?
 Super student?
 Inspiring instructor?
 Dedicated donor?
 Prized partner?
 Share it with us by filling out the form below.

 Before completing this form, please review the submission guidelines on the right-hand side of this page, which explain how stories are selected and published – and your role in making it possible.

-Once you’ve submitted your story request, you’ll receive a confirmation from email@example.com.
-We’ll respond within two weeks to let you know the status of your request.
-If you have difficulties with this form or need to contact someone immediately about a story, please email the Director of Communications, Marya Barlow, at firstname.lastname@example.org.
+Once you’ve submitted your story request, you’ll receive a confirmation from firstname.lastname@example.org.
+We’ll try to respond within two weeks to let you know the status of your request.
+If you have difficulties with this form or need to contact someone immediately about a story, please email Chief Advancement Officer Holly Kobia at email@example.com.

 What is a CAUS story?